 Never-the-less, it is important to remember that on any given day during January, February and March of 2018, there will still be several thousand vehicles waiting to ship.
 All of those vehicles are competing with one another for precious auto transport truck space.
 Our good advice to you booking an order is to consider adding a tad more money.
 You are competing after all and sometimes just $50 extra makes a big difference.

-Our first of a kind car shipping quote calculator does a spectacular job of adjusting Fall car transport pricing and gives you the customer the option of Expedited and Rush rates.
-That is exactly the sort of thing that will help alleviate customer stress and get your vehicle on the road this Fall.
+Our first-of-its-kind car shipping quote calculator does a spectacular job of adjusting winter car transport pricing and gives you the customer the option of Expedited and Rush rates.
+That is exactly the sort of thing that will help alleviate customer stress and get your vehicle on the road this winter.
 Book it securely online or call our customer service representatives at 800-600-3750.
 Have more questions about snowbirds, Florida car transport, or car shipping in general?
 Call the number above, or contact us online!